xiayudev/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ##8-true_knowledge
 This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.

+##9-divide_and_rule
+This script  prints the result of POWER divided by DIVIDE.